-What is a People’s Commission?
+What is an Artists’ Commission?

 The format for this event was inspired by the 2006 People’s Commission on security certificates in Montreal.
 It is a method of gathering research and data based on personal testimony.
 This model regards experience as expertise, while also producing a publicly accessible document that can be used as part of a larger movement to inform policy.